mattermost/mattermost-developer-documentation/site/content/blog/2019-06-05-ldap-nested-groups-modelling-and-representation-in-code.md

 community: martin.kraft
 ---

+## LDAP Group Sync in Mattermost

+In [Mattermost](https://mattermost.com) v5.8 we deployed the [LDAP group sync feature](https://docs.mattermost.com/deployment/ldap-group-sync.html) to allow Enterprise Edition customers to create and synchronize groups in Mattermost matching their LDAP groups.
+The goal was to ease onboarding by automatically adding group members to configured teams and channels.

+With the upcoming Mattermost v5.12 we're adding the ability to create teams and channels that are only accessible to those synced groups.
+This post describes what LDAP "nested groups" are and how we ended up modelling and representing them in code.

 ## Defining Nested Groups

 The two main types of groups in LDAP are `groupOfNames` and `groupOfUniqueNames`.
 At minimum they have a `cn` (common name) attribute and can have membership attributes `member` or `uniqueMember`, respectively.